DenysVuika/handicraft/docs/guides/basic-tutorial.md

 Setting default props is not strictly necessary.
 However, it is helpful if we wish to access the component's props via its corresponding `Node`, like what we did in the `settings` related component above.

 For instance, if a Text component is rendered as `<Text text="Hi" />`, we would get a null value when we try to retrieve the `fontSize` prop via its `Node`.
-An easy way to solve this is to explicity define each User Component's `props`:
+An easy way to solve this is to explicitly define each User Component's `props`:

 ```jsx
 // components/user/Text.js